andredsferreira/andre-kb/docs/cloud-native/cloud-native-working-with-data.md

 # Working with Data

+NOTE: These topics are related to Data Engineering field.

 Cloud native applications work very well with the polyglot model for data storage.
 That is, multiple data store technologies are used together in an application, taking advantage of their strengths.
 For example, a SQL database